Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 Although the flowers are not much of a show, some people still choose to leave them as they are.

-You should consider leaving the flower on the plant.
+It would be best if you considered leaving the flower on the plant.
 Just enjoy its simple beauty.

 If your ZZ plant flowered in an immature stage, it risks contracting various diseases.
 Your best bet is to take out the flower and let your plant mature.